 As creating and distributing multi-channel surround (5.1) and stereo audio material has become a day-to-day reality, the ability to simply and effectively monitor these sources is imperative for recording, postproduction, and broadcast facilities.
 And with audio-with-picture applications becoming so prevalent, additional monitoring challenges have arisen.
-Studio Technologies has addressed these needs with the StudioComm for Surround Model 76DA Central Controller and the Model 77 and Model 71 Control Consoles.
-With digital audio inputs, digital and analog monitor outputs, support for multiple user control surfaces, and an extensive set of operating resources it's a simple task to integrate a monitoring system into virtually any facility.
-The carefully selected group of features, including surround and stereo inputs, configurable input-signal time delay, multiple pre- and post-fader outputs, downmix and mute/solo functions, along with a multiformat sync input, make the system powerful vet simple to operate.
+Studio Technologies has addressed these needs with the StudioComm for Surround Model 76D Central Controller and the Model 77 and Model 71 Control Consoles.
+With digital audio inputs, digital monitor outputs, support for multiple user control surfaces, and an extensive set of operating resources it's a simple task to integrate a monitoring system into virtually any facility.
+The carefully selected group of features, including surround and stereo inputs, configurable input-signal time delay, multiple pre- and post-fader outputs, downmix and mute/solo functions, along with a multi-format sync input, make the system powerful yet simple to operate.
 And by using the best of contemporary technology, as well as following rigorous design practices, the system's audio quality is excellent.

 A StudioComm for Surround system starts with the Model 77 Control Console.
 It's the system's "command center" and is designed to reside at an operator's location, allowing fingertip selection of all monitoring functions.
 Numerous LED indicators provide complete status information.
-A 4-digit numeric display indicates the post-fader monitor output level in real time.
+A 4-digit numeric display indicates the postfader monitor output level in real time.
 A major strength of the Model 77 is its ability to configure, under software control, many important operating parameters.
 Intended for secondary monitoring locations, the Model 71 Control Console is a compact user control surface.
 It provides three of the most basic functions: a rotary level control, dim on/off button, and reference level on/off button.

 While many installations will use only one Model 77 Control Console, up to three additional Model 77 or Model 71 Control Consoles can also be connected.
 This provides multiple users with full control over a facility's monitor system.
-And to make installation simple, the Model 76DA provides power for all connected Model 77 or Model 71 units.
+And to make installation simple, the Model 76D provides power for all connected Model 77 or Model 71 units.

-The core of this StudioComm for Surround system is the Model 76DA Central Controller.
-The one-rack-space unit contains digital audio input, digital and analog monitor output, processing, and support circuitry.
-The Model 76DA provides two surround (5.1) and three stereo digital audio inputs.
-These unbalanced digital inputs are AES3id/SMPTE 276M-compliant; sources of this type are ubiguitous in most post-production and broadcast environments.
+The core of this StudioComm for Surround system is the Model 76D Central Controller.
+The one-rack-space unit contains circuitry that supports digital audio inputs, digital monitor outputs, processing, and the user interface.
+The Model 76D provides two surround (5.1) and three stereo digital audio inputs.
+These unbalanced digital inputs are AES3id/SMPTE 276Mcompliant; sources of this type are ubiguitous in most post-production and broadcast environments.
 The inputs allow a sample rate of up to 192 kHz and a bit depth of up to 24 to be directly supported.
 Circuitry associated with one of the stereo inputs provides sample rate conversion (SRC) capability, allowing a wide range of digital audio sources to be monitored.
 Up to 340 milliseconds of input delay can be selected to compensate for processing delays in an associated video path.
-A number of different signals can serve as the Model 76DA's digital audio timing reference.
-For synchronization with a master timing reference a dedicated source of word clock, DARS (AES11), bi-level video, or tri-level video can be connected.
+A number of different signals can serve as the Model 76D's digital audio timing reference.
+For synchronization with a master timing reference a dedicated source of word clock, DRS (AES11), bi-level video, or trilevel video can be connected.
 Alternately, the L/R connection of the actively selected surround or stereo input source can serve as the timing reference.